chuckgrigsby0/ml_dollar_stores_and_food_access_rep_ajae/README.md

 - Urban models: `--mem=100gb --cpus-per-task=3`
 - Rural models: `--mem=30gb --cpus-per-task=3`
 - `--export=model_geography=Urban` (or `Rural`)
-- Update `--mail-user=useremail`, replacing `useremail` email address
+- Update `--mail-user=useremail`, replacing `useremail` with your email address
-- Update `--qos=accountname-b`, replacing `accountname` with account username
+- Update `--qos=accountname-b`, replacing `accountname` with your account username
 - Update file paths in R scripts as necessary.

 #### Step 2: Bootstrap Procedure

-For statistical inference, we estimate bootstrapped standard errors from 499 bootstrap samples.
+For statistical inference, we generate bootstrapped standard errors using 499 bootstrap samples.
 Block groups are resampled at the census-tract level, and the entire training procedure is repeated for each sample.

 To implement the bootstrap procedure, open `Code/Analysis/Imputation_Xgboost/Main/Bootstrap/` and run: